boblete/boblete.github.io/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RQ1XXCvKtXQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### Concept - Why Did I do this?
-Utilising slit scan words and sound to create emmersion - alsongside generated compositions taken from the Kinect reading depth within the room
+Utilising slit scan words and sound to create immersion - alongside generated compositions taken from the Kinect reading depth within the room

 #### Ambition - Why does this matter?
-How does rective sound change the experience?
+How does reactive sound change the experience?

 #### Results
-Its definately interesting - but the composition is too threatening - no one would be drawn in.
+Its definitely interesting - but the composition is too threatening - no one would be drawn in.
 The words being distorted by the depth camera is something that might make it into the final piece - the idea that it is also

 ## Experiment Date 07 March 2020